CISS-FM

-CISS-FM (105.3 MHz) is a commercial FM radio station in Ottawa, Ontario.
-The station is owned by Rogers Media and broadcasts a hot adult contemporary format branded on-air as KiSS 105.3.
+CISS-FM (105.3 MHz) is a commercial radio station in Ottawa, Ontario.
+The station is owned by Rogers Radio, a division of Rogers Sports & Media, and broadcasts a hot adult contemporary format branded on-air as KiSS 105.3.
 The radio studios and offices are co-located with its sister stations at Thurston Drive and Conroy Road.

 CISS-FM has an effective radiated power (ERP) of 84,000 watts.
-The transmitter is in Camp Fortune, Quebec, within Gatineau Park.
+The transmitter is located in Camp Fortune, Quebec, within Gatineau Park.

 History

 The station signed on the air in 1972 with the call sign CKBY, playing a country format.